There are two main types of lung cancer: non-small cell

 Squamous cell carcinoma, also called epidermoid

 carcinoma.
-About 25% to 35% of all lung cancers are squamous cell.1 This type usually begins in one of the larger airway tubes
+This type usually begins in one of the larger airway tubes

-(bronchi), generally grows more slowly than the other types of non-small cell
+(bronchi), typically grows more slowly than the other types of non-small cell

 cancer, and may vary in size from very small to very large.
 Squamous cell